 Group therapy is also a major component of Serenity Lane’s Residential Treatment program.
 On weekdays, the group will meet each morning and afternoon to explore problems, feelings, changes, and conflicts that come up in the treatment process.
 Patients will be oriented to the group and assigned a “buddy”.
 This is someone who is further along in treatment and can help explain rules and ease the transition into the group environment.

-After our 28-day Residential Treatment program, we also offer continued inpatient support through our Extended Residential program.
-Our Extended Residential program is a long-term treatment program that focuses on a therapeutic community for the healing and support of recovering addicts who are prone to relapse or patients who are required to undergo a specified duration of treatment (for example: safety occupations, healthcare professionals).
+After our 28-day Residential Treatment program, we offer continued inpatient support.
+Long-Term Residential Treatment focuses on a therapeutic community for the healing and support of recovering addicts who are prone to relapse or patients who are required to undergo a specified duration of treatment (for example: safety occupations, healthcare professionals).

 Day Treatment or Partial Hospitalization